-Join Scott Onstott for an in-depth discussion in this video Linking to AutoCAD or Revit files, part of 3ds Max for Design Visualization.
+Join Scott Onstott for an in-depth discussion in this video Linking to AutoCAD or Revit files, part of 3ds Max: Design Visualization.

 - In this video, we're going to explore file linking.
 You can link by going up to the Application menu and choosing Import, Link to Revit, FBX or AutoCAD.
 Another way to do this that is perhaps even more attractive is to go to the Design Standard workspace, and this will open up a custom ribbon.
 And here we have the File Link menu, and we see those same three options here.
 The advantage of this interface is we also have a Manage Links button next to it, which we'll explore in a little while.